sunpy/ndcube/README.rst

 ::
    $ git pull upstream master

-To push changes to ndcube to your github account do:
+To push any changes you make to your github account by doing:
 ::
    $ git push origin branch-name
-where `branch-name` is the name of the branch you're working on.
+where ``branch-name`` is the name of the branch you're working on.
 Then from your github account you can request your changes to be merged to the main repo.
+For more information on on git versioning control, github, and issueing pull requests, see ??????

 Getting Help
 ------------

-ndcube is SunPy-affiliated package and relies on the SunPy support infrastructure.
+As a SunPy-affiliated package, ndcube relies on the SunPy support infrastructure.
 To pose questions to ndcube and SunPy developers and to get annoucements regarding ndcube and SunPy in general, sign up to the